1j01/skele2d/README.md

 See [CHANGELOG.md](CHANGELOG.md)

 Hey look it's not actually that hard.
-You already have commit history, so it's just a matter of presenting that information to users (theoretical users in this case - heh, maybe that helps), highlighting API changes.
+You already have commit history, so it's just a matter of presenting that information to users (theoretical users in this case... heh, maybe that helps), highlighting API changes.

 [Tiamblia]: https://github.com/1j01/tiamblia-game